 Our nurses manage many of the conditions that previously used to be managed by doctors- asthma, diabetes and COPD to name a few.

-The Citizens Advice Bureau provide free appointments one day a week and we also have a hypnotherapist available all day Wednesday( fee payable).
+The Citizens Advice Bureau provide free appointments one day a week.

 The practice has wheelchair access and toilet facilities for the disabled.

 In addition to everything you need to know about the practice you will also find a wealth of health-related information in the menu on the right hand side.
 Please have a look around and do send us some feedback.

 We are working with NHS Warrington Clinical Commissioning group as part of a pilot project of seven GP practices in the area to monitor and control medicines more closely, reduce wastage and use our limited resources as efficiently as possible.

 Our NHS needs everyone to work together to make sure only medicines that are needed are requested.
 We have looked at areas around the country and have seen that when patients order their own prescriptions this is safer and reduces waste.

 Over-ordering, stockpiling and unused medicines cost the NHS hundreds of millions of pounds every year.
 This is money that we believe can, and should, go to provide vital health services.